 If you own a Ryobi cordless drill, this impact driver is made for you.
 The excellent Ryobi range of cordless power tools all work with the same, 18v ONE+ battery system.
-For anyone, trade or DIY who’s yet to try Ryobi – the kit is excellent and good value for money.
+For anyone, who’s yet to try Ryobi – the kit is excellent and good value for money.

 Ryobi Brushless Impact Driver